jeqcho/caste-bias-gpt-5/README.md

 ```
 # run this at the root folder
 inspect view --log-dir ./public_logs

+# the online logs were generated using
+inspect view bundle --log-dir public_logs --output-dir docs
 ```

 You can also get a CSV summary of results at `indian_bhed/results/`.